JoaoBrasOliveira/JoaoBrasOliveira/README.md

 👋 Hello there!
 I’m @JoaoBrasOliveira

-I live in Lisbon, I'm 24 years old and am currently pursuing a Master's degree in Data Science at ISCTE Business School. 📚
+📚 I live in Lisbon, Portugal, I'm 25 years old and am currently on the verge of finishing my Master's degree in Data Science at ISCTE Business School.

-In my free time I enjoy

-🔬 Currently, I'm deeply immersed in my dissertation, where I'm applying the knowledge and skills I've acquired throughout my academic journey.
-I must say it is an exciting phase where theory meets real-world challenges along the financial statement fraud landscape.
+🔬 In my dissertation, I delved within the exciting real-world challenge that is financial statement fraud detection with the help of machine learning and Large Language Models (LLMs).

-💼 Beyond academia, I'm eagerly looking forward to embracing new opportunities that allow me to tackle fresh challenges and create value in one or multiple of my areas of interest 💞️.
-Whether it's exploring predictive modeling, diving into machine learning algorithms, or uncovering insights from data, I'm ready to make a meaningful impact.
+💼 I'm eagerly looking forward to embracing new opportunities that allow me to tackle fresh challenges and create value in one or multiple of my areas of interest.

-🌱 Driven by curiosity and fueled by a passion for growth, I firmly believe in the power of data to drive informed decisions and catalyze positive change.
-As Abraham Lincoln famously said, "The best way to predict the future is to create it."
-I'm committed to shaping the future through innovation and data-driven insights.

-🚀 Although I have been learning to make predictions for the last year, I know that: "The best way to predict the future is to create it." - (Abraham Lincoln).Let's connect and explore how we can collaborate
+🚀 Although I have been learning to make predictions for the last year, I know that: "The best way to predict the future is to create it." - (Abraham Lincoln).

-📫 How to reach me ...
+📫 If you are interested, let's connect and explore how we can collaborate!
+I'm an e-mail away.
+Just e-mail to: jbboa@iscte-iul.pt

 <!---
 JoaoBrasOliveira/JoaoBrasOliveira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.